Group Guidelines: How we do what we do.

 • Review/Critique meetings are held the 2nd and 4th Wednesday.

-• Third Wednesday Meetups are a “Free-For-All” covering topics to do with writing and literature or culture in general, scheduled ad hoc as the Co-Organizer sees fit.
+• Third Wednesday Meetups are a “Free-For-All” covering topics to do with writing and literature or culture in general, scheduled ad hoc as the Meetup Host sees fit.

 • In months containing a Fifth Wednesday, we may meet on it if there’s interest in a particular topic.

 • Active members are expected to attend most meetings.
-(Attending Flash meetings only is acceptable).
+(Attending Flash meetings only, or Review/Critique meetings only is acceptable).

 • Active members are expected to review all submissions and submit their own work regularly.

 • Copy must be submitted in PDF format.
-Most word processing programs can save or export in PDF format, or you can seek help from many other members.
+Most word processing programs can save in or export to PDF format, or you can seek help from many other members.

 • Copy should be provided in a minimum of 10 point (12 is better, we have a number of presbyopes), standard text font such as Times New Roman.